Want to design your own Barbie Dream House? Here are the colors the pros suggest — and where to use them

 But, if you like your pinks a little less “hot,” plenty of major brands offer more subtle hues that promise to work well in your living space.
 Sue Kim, the director of color marketing at Valspar, suggests Valspar’s Frosty Berry 1003-1B, which she describes as a “playful and daring” choice for bedrooms or accent shades.
 And Ashley Banbury, the color marketing manager for HGTV Home by Sherwin-Williams, told Nexstar that the brand’s “bubblegum”-tinged Amaryllis HGSW6591 is “perfect for nooks.”

-Take note that both experts said bolder pinks are well suited for accent walls or smaller personal spaces — meaning they may not be everyone’s favorite for larger living areas.
+Both experts said bolder pinks are well suited for accent walls or smaller personal spaces, which may not be everyone’s favorite for larger living areas.

 Andrea Magno, the director of Color Marketing & Development at Benjamin Moore, appeared to agree, telling Nexstar that a “small amount of a Barbie pink can go a long way.”